-The days are short in southern Lapland but still non-existent in Inari, the passage of time instead marked by the moon and the glow of Polar Night at midday.
-The snow comes heaviest this time of year, a barrage of white fluff that quickly blankets the land, turning innocuous pines into fantastic snow creatures.
+The days are short in southern Lapland but still non-existent in in the north, the passage of time instead marked by the moon and the glow of Polar Night at midday.
+Snow comes heaviest this time of year, a barrage of white fluff that quickly blankets the land, turning innocuous pines into fantastic snow creatures.
 Temperatures plunge to their most extreme, making even a trip to the local supermarket an Arctic adventure.
 Have you ever had your eyelashes freeze together?

 The late winter season can be described in two simple words: winter wonderland.
 This is fairy tale winter, the bright sun overhead illuminating the heavy snowfall that covers Lapland head to toe.
 The days are about half and half bright sun and sparkling stars.
-This is the best time to get in all your winter adventures: reindeer rides through Ranua forests, skiing down Levi’s slopes, ice-fishing in Nuorgam, the northernmost village in Finland.
+This is the best time to get in all your winter adventures: reindeer rides through thick forests, skiing down pristine slopes, ice-fishing in the northernmost village in Finland.

 4. Icebergs Ahoy!

 All that sunlight and warmth finally penetrates the heavy snow during late spring, cracking the ice and sending it crashing down the rivers.
-In Pello, the Tornio River writhes and awakens, bursting from its winter slumber like the giant it is.
-There are no more ice roads, no snowmobile excursions across the serene frozen surface.
+Across Lapland, the rivers writhe and awaken, bursting from their winter slumber like the giants they are.
+There are no more ice roads, no snowmobile excursions across serene frozen surfaces.
 This is the first glimpse of summer to come, and a great time to enjoy the first ice cream cone of the season.

 5. Last Night (Rise of the Midnight Sun)

 Sometime in mid-May, the sun dips below the horizon for the last time in months.
 From this moment on, there will be only 24 hours of light.
 Summer is no longer coming; it’s here.
-For Lapland, summer means the Silence Festival in Kittilä, kayaking the Bothnian Bay, mountain biking in Ylläs, exploring the ancient stony fells at Nattanen … under the Midnight Sun, everyone has more energy, more time, more life.
+For Lapland, summer means festivals and ear plugs, kayaks and paddles, mountain bikes, hiking ancient stony fells … under the Midnight Sun, everyone has more energy, more time, more life.